 CS130 15 CATS (7.5 ECTS) Term 1

-Core - CS and CMS.
+Core - CS and CSBS.
 Option - CSE

 - To provide students with sufficient mathematical knowledge to enable them to understand the foundations of their subject for both study purposes and later career development.